UML Modeling Guide

 Stereotype «BreakingChange»

-Stereotype «BreakingChange» can be used to mark model elements that are a breaking change compared to a previous version.
+Stereotype «BreakingChange» can be used to mark model elements that are a breaking change compared to a previous version from a client / consumer perspective.

 This is especially useful when you are working with semantic versioning approach.
 Using this stereotype you can then mark elements that break backward compatibility.